gmelchett/kittla/README.md

   * decr -- subtract value from variable
   * else
   * elseif
-  * expr -- Calling "github.com/tidwall/expr" for a answer
+  * expr -- Calling github.com/tidwall/expr for an answer
   * if
   * incr -- increase variable with
   * puts -- print